-For more details please refer to the Security Target [6] and [9], chapter 7.
+For more details please refer to the Security Target [6] and [9], chapter 7.4 (Security Requirements Rationale).

-The assets to be protected by the TOE are defined in the Security Target [6] and [9], chapter 3.1.2.
+The assets to be protected by the TOE are defined in the Security Target [6] and [9], chapter 4.1.2.
 Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6] and [9], chapter 3.
+This is outlined in the Security Target [6] and [9], chapter 4.3, 4.1 and 4.2, respectively.